Dean Obeidallah

-Dean Obeidallah (born December 17, 1969) is an American lawyer, comedian, and journalist.
+Dean Obeidallah is an American lawyer, comedian, and journalist.
 He is the host of SiriusXM Progress' The Dean Obeidallah Show and a frequent contributor to CNN, The Daily Beast, and MSNBC.

 Obeidallah was born in New Jersey and is of Palestinian and Italian descent.

 Early life and education

 Obeidallah was born in Lodi, New Jersey, and grew up in nearby Paramus.
-His father was born in Battir, Mandatory Palestine and his mother's parents were born in Sicily.
+His father was a Palestinian immigrant who came to the United States in the 1950s.

-Obeidallah received a J.D. from Fordham Law School and practiced law from 1993-1998 with the firm of Beattie Padovano.
-His first stand-up comedy show was a part of the NJ Bar Association's stand-up comedy show.
-He then left the practice of law and was accepted into the prestigious NBC Page program in 1998.
-Obeidallah had his license to practice law suspended, and thereafter, he was a rights and clearance researcher for Saturday Night Live while performing stand up comedy in the comedy clubs of New York City.
+Obeidallah received a J.D. from Fordham Law School and practiced law from 1993 to 1998 with the firm of Beattie Padovano.
+His first performance as a comedian was at the New Jersey State Bar Association's stand-up comedy show.
+He then left the practice of law and was accepted into the NBC Page program in 1998.
+Obeidallah was a rights and clearance researcher for Saturday Night Live while also performing stand-up comedy in New York City.